MELIT - One Size Does Not Fit All: Responsive Teaching for Every Student

 Presenter: Karen Boyd, Assistant Superintendent of Educational Programming RETSD

-VIRTUAL Keynote AM: The Reading Landscape (7 spots remaining)
+FULL - VIRTUAL Keynote AM: The Reading Landscape

 Landscapes can be welcoming and full of life, or treacherous and uninhabitable.
 How can the Manitoba ELA curriculum help teachers and students to view literacy as a thriving ecosystem that values all of the parts to support growth for both students and teachers.